HypothesisWorks/hypothesis/docs/quickstart.rst

 find *any* counter-example to your tests, it knows how to simplify the examples it finds to produce small easy to understand examples.
-In this case, two identical values are enough to set the count to a number different from one, followed by another distinct value which shold have reset the count but in this case didn't.
+In this case, two identical values are enough to set the count to a number different from one, followed by another distinct value which should have reset the count but in this case didn't.

 Some side notes: